libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

     * `lsm.Disk.STATUS_INITIALIZING`

-        Disk is not functional and is initialiaing.
+        Disk is not functional and is initializing.
         It could be:

         * Initialiaing new disk.